-Garlic Mustard is a species native to Europe and Asia originally introduced to North America as a medicinal and culinary herb (first record in USA: 1868 in Long Island, New York).
+Garlic Mustard is a species native to Europe and Asia originally introduced to North America as a medicinal and culinary herb.
 Garlic Mustard is very invasive to our environment and can be destructive to native biodiversity and habitat.

 Impacts of Garlic Mustard